 The best place to start with critical thinking is to make sure your reasoning is correct.

-You must pay attention to the logic of an argument and ask yourself if you have all the facts to produce a sound conclusion?
-Don’t assume that because Y followed X that Y must have been caused by X.
+You must pay attention to the logic of an argument.
+Ask yourself if you have all the facts to produce a sound conclusion.

 “You have a brain and mind of your own.
 Use it and reach your own decisions.”